InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 ![Screenshot](images/installation/return-to-install.png)
 - Once again select all the plugins and click on **Activate** and then click on **Apply** to activate all the plugins and you are done.
 ![Screenshot](images/installation/activate-plugins.png)
-- After activation go to "**Appearance → Customize**" to play with theme's settings.
+- After activation go to "**Real Homes → Customize Settings**" to play with theme's settings.
 You can also import the demo data before changing any settings in the Customizer.
 ![Screenshot](images/installation/customize.png)

 if you face any problem during upload through dashboard, please upload the theme using FTP as guided below.